ACT Criminal Law

 When a person pleads not guilty in the Western Australian Supreme Court, they will have to stand trial before a jury.
 It usually takes quite some time for a matter that is taken to trial to be finalised – from a few months to over a year.
 This is because criminal matters that go to trial usually proceed through a number of other proceedings first.
-This often includes a bail application and a voir dire – a proceeding held to determine whether a particular piece of evidence is admissible or should be excluded.
+This often includes a bail application and a voir dire – a hearing held to determine whether a particular piece of evidence is admissible or should be excluded.
 It is also because trials take a long time and the court diary can often be booked up months in advance.

 Court of Appeal